 Extra Messages to Students Cancel

-The CATME peer evaluation system will analyze the peer review data and flag certain "exception Normally, the results that students see will include a brief alert whenever the CATME system record these conditions that might affect that student (for a more complete description of these condition corresponding messages seen by students, look here ). al conditions". ognizes one of ns and the
+The CATME peer evaluation system will analyze the peer review data and flag certain "exception Normally, the results that students see will include a brief alert whenever the CATME system record these conditions that might affect that student (for a more complete description of these condition corresponding messages seen by students, look here ). gnizes one of

 You may choose not to display these additional messages by unchecking the box below.
 If you a leave the messages enabled.
 This setting has no effect on Team-Maker type surveys. re unsure,

 ✓ Enable extra messages in students' results

 < <bac< th="">k Next&gt;&gt;</bac<> k Next>>